attester/attester/README.md

 `--task-timeout` Maximum duration (in ms) for a test task.

+`--shutdown-on-campaign-end <boolean>` When set to false, will not shut the server down nor exit the process upon finishing the campaign.
+Might be useful for debugging.

 **Configuration file options**

 Any option configurable through the configuration file can also be specified from the command line with the `--config` prefix.